cerus/RealCerus/README.md

 ---

 ### Favourite games
 My all time favourite is Minecraft, but I also enjoy trucking and realistic space games, so Euro Truck Simulator 2 and Elite: Dangerous definitely come right after Minecraft.
-Sometimes I also like to play Scrap Mechanic and CS:GO.
+Sometimes I also like to play Scrap Mechanic, CS:GO and GTAV.

 ---